austimkelly/swiss-cheese/ghas-walkthrough.md

 * [The default setup](https://docs.github.com/en/enterprise-cloud@latest/code-security/code-scanning/enabling-code-scanning/configuring-default-setup-for-code-scanning) - This allows you to set up code scanning at scale and will allow GitHub to find the optimal configuration for your repository.
 You can also [enable the default set up at scale](https://docs.github.com/en/enterprise-cloud@latest/code-security/code-scanning/enabling-code-scanning/configuring-default-setup-for-code-scanning-at-scale) for you organization.
 * [Configuring the advanced setup for code scanning](https://docs.github.com/en/enterprise-cloud@latest/code-security/code-scanning/creating-an-advanced-setup-for-code-scanning/configuring-advanced-setup-for-code-scanning) allow you to configure the CodeQL analysis workflow yourself.
 You will need to add a `.github/workflows/codeql-analysis.yml` file to each an every repository to enable this.
 If you do leverage the advanced setup, you will want to be familiar with all the topics found under [customizing your advanced setup for code scanning](https://docs.github.com/en/code-security/code-scanning/creating-an-advanced-setup-for-code-scanning/customizing-your-advanced-setup-for-code-scanning#defining-the-severities-causing-pull-request-check-failure).

+See [codeql-config.yml](./.github/workflows/codeql.yml) for an example of a CodeQL configuration file in this repository.

 > Leveraging a [reusable workflow](https://docs.github.com/en/actions/using-workflows/reusing-workflows) is a good way to enable CodeQL at scale if you do want to use the advanced setup.
 For an example of what a reusable workflow looks like for CodeQL, see https://github.com/actions/reusable-workflows/blob/main/.github/workflows/codeql-analysis.yml.
 This will allow you to keep the workflow configuration managed in a single location.

 > GitHub does not support creating CodeQL configuration files dynamically.
 There is a project called [evergreen](https://github.com/github/evergreen) that is going in that direction, but keeping custom yaml configurations up-to-date is still a manual process or requires custom tooling.